Adopt

 Story

 OTHER PETS: Neil was eager to greet other dogs and was comfortable going off and doing his own thing as well.
 Though he didn't seem interested in playing, he would likely do well with another social dog in the home that will allow him to have his own space when he wants/needs it.
 [Likely (Must Meet First)]OWNER EXPERIENCE: Neil is currently very grabby with hands, and will likely need a specific behavior management plan using positive reinforcement and counterconditioning, and not punishment.
 He has not shown any signs of resource guarding while at TJO, but he's fixated on hands.
 He would do best with someone that has experience and current knowledge of positive reinforcement training, but could do well with someone that has owned dogs before and is willing to learn as well.
 [Experienced]KIDS: Because of how mouthy he can be, Neil would do best with older kids that can understand how to interact with him and when to let him have his own space.
 [15+ (Must Meet First)]ACTIVITY LEVEL: While Neil doesn't exhibit a high energy level here at TJO, this could change in a home environment as he grows more comfortable.
-He would likely do best with various forms of mental enrichment to keep his body calm and his mind engaged.
-[Good Walking Buddy / Olympic Athlete]VETERINARY CARE: Neil arrived at TJO severely underweight, and is currently still working on reaching his ideal weight with a strict re-feeding diet.
-Otherwise, he seems to be in good health currently and will likely do well with routine vet appointments down the line.
+He has loved mental enrichment with staff and volunteers will do best with various forms of mental enrichment to keep his body and mind engaged and fulfilled.
+[Good Walking Buddy / Olympic Athlete]VETERINARY CARE: Neil arrived at TJO severely underweight, and is has reached a healthy weight while under our vet's care.
+Neil is in good health currently and will likely do well with routine vet appointments down the line.
 [Routine]LEVEL OF TRAINING NEEDED: Neil has a habit of trying to grab people's hands with his mouth.
 He will likely need a specific management plan based on positive reinforcement as he continues to adjust to his environment and figures out how to politely interact with people.
 As he continues on his positive training journey, he will work best with someone that can be dedicated to helping him understand better ways to seek interaction, and can work with and understand positive reinforcement training methods.
+While at TJO he has made tremendous progress and has shown how important it is to include both regular exercise and mental enrichment to fully meet a dog's needs.
 [Intense]GROOMING: Routine brushing will help to minimize shedding in the home.
-[Minimal]January 12, 2026, 5:05 pm
+[Minimal]February 23, 2026, 5:47 pm

-We'll also keep you updated on POKEY's adoption status with email updates.
+We'll also keep you updated on DINÉ's adoption status with email updates.

 Male, Adult